nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 Underlines for headings
 ~~~~~~~~~~~~~~~~~~~~~~~

-ReStructuredText uses several types of underline markers for headings.
-It's
+reStructuredText uses several types of underline markers for headings.
+It is
 important that the length of the underline is exactly as long as the words
 in the heading.

-In general, we try to follow the pattern of
+In general, we try to follow the pattern:

 * First heading: ===
 * Second heading: ---